instedd/surveda/README.md

 To start an Elixir console in your running Phoenix app container: `docker exec -it ask_app_1 iex -S mix`.

+## Exposing your containers as *.ask.dev

+You can use [dockerdev](https://github.com/waj/dockerdev) to access the web app at `app.ask.dev` and ngrok at `ngrok.ask.dev`.

+Just follow the instructions at the README of dockerdev.

 ## Linting and Formatting

 To help us keep a consistent coding style, we're using StandardJS.
 Follow their instructions to install it: http://standardjs.com/#install